 Keeping a strict eye on expenditure and working diligently behind the scenes to keep the club afloat is Lynda.
 She is a very busy lady who loves to travel so when she’s not around Mary Martin holds the reins.

 Jenny is in charge of the Sales table and always has a wonderful selection of items to tempt you to buy and is very happy to take special orders if there is something specific that you want.

-Margaret Parrott, Linda Pugh, Linda Robinson, Ann Grey, Polly Dymock, Anne Cowsill, Sandra Houghton, Sue Stewart and Mary Martin
+Margaret Parrott, Linda Pugh, Linda Robinson, Jenny Coggins, Anne Cowsill, Sandra Houghton, Polly Dymock, Mary Martin and Penny Gilham.

 From these early days until the end of the century members were very hands on with their flower arranging participating in local flower festivals and shows, arranging flowers for local events including the River Festival, as well as staging exhibits at our own competitive shows.

 Members also helped the Friends of the Hospital to make small arrangements to sell to visitors.

 In 1980 Mrs Bristow took over from Mrs Hanbury as President.
 In 1981 the Society had the honour of hosting the Home Counties Area Show followed in 1982 by the Home Counties Area Lunch, both events at the Addison Centre.
 1981 was the 21st anniversary of the Society when subscriptions were raised to £3 with visitors fees at 50p.
 Following a short spell at Westfield School in 1983 it was agreed to move to the Addison Centre, Kempston where we still meet today.